 - Adequate bed rest is necessary.

-In spite of all these home remedies for food poisoning, physician consultation should be sought if there is fever or if complains persist or increase.
+In spite of all these home remedies for food poisoning, physician consultation should be sought if there is a fever or if complaints persist or increase.
 This is because an excess of vomiting or loose motions cause dehydration.
 In cases of severe dehydration, kidney function also gets impaired.

 Stoppage of bowel motility during acute infection of the gut does not allow microbes and their toxins to leave the colon.
 Due to this, symptoms of food poisoning can either relapse or occur alternately with constipation in response to laxatives.
 For this reason, it is always advised to avoid self-medication.

 Alternative systems of medicine such as Ayurveda and Homoeopathy also have a good scope in the management of cases of food poisoning,

 Dr. Himanshi is a Homoeopathic consultant and currently working as a lecturer in Post-graduate faculty of Homeopathy, Parul University, Vadodara.
 Completed BHMS and MD in Homeopathy in January 2018 and also has a clinical experience of about 6 years.
 Personal interests include reading, spending time with family and traveling.